I Just Got $81 From a Forgotten Deposit. How to Find Your Unclaimed Cash

 Each state maintains a database of property that’s waiting to be claimed.

 Both sites are 100% free.
 Simply search your name and claim any accounts that belong to you.
-If you find anything, you’ll have to verify your identity, but the instructions will vary by state and the type of account you’re claiming.
+If you find anything, you’ll have to verify your identity, and the instructions will vary by state and the type of account you’re claiming.

 The data is public record, so you can even search the names of your family and friends and let them know if they have unclaimed money.